 Information and guidance currently available to students encourages them to choose the subjects they enjoy and the subjects they think they are good at.
 This advice is uncontroversial and students do choose subjects in which they have a relative advantage.
 However, a system which requires early specialisation needs students to have accurate expectations about the labour market implications of their choices.

-The research will focus on 15/16 year old students choosing subjects to study in the sixth form (Year 12).
-It will use an intervention through which students are provided with information about graduate earnings.
-The effect of this intervention will then be evaluated using a randomised controlled trial and the effect of the intervention will be measured through students’ preferences towards subjects before they start Year 12 and the actual courses they are studying in Year 12.
+This research focused on 15/16 year old students choosing subjects to study in the sixth form (Year 12).
+It used an intervention through which students were provided with information about graduate earnings.
+The effect of this intervention was then evaluated using a randomised controlled trial and the effect of the intervention measured through students’ preferences towards subjects before they start Year 12 and the actual courses they are studying in Year 12.